Patent-Bots/FlaskApp/README.md

    - `curl http://localhost:8080/api/5`

 ## What to Build
-- Container image for the app.
-- Infrastructure-as-code to deploy:
+- Infrastructure-as-code to deploy app to:
-  - Option A: AWS App Runner
+  - Option A: GCP App Engine
-  - Option B: GCP Cloud Run
+  - Option B: AWS Elastic Beanstalk
   - Option C (stretch): both
-- Public URL(s) to reach `/` and `/api/<value>`.
+- Public URL(s) to reach the endpoints listed under "Definition of Done" below.
 - Basic logging visible in the platform logs.
-- Health check endpoint exposed at `/healthz`
+- Health check endpoint exposed at `/health`

 ## Constraints and Assumptions
 - Tools: Terraform preferred (v1.5+).
-Pulumi or CDK acceptable with a brief justification.
+Pulumi or other alternatives acceptable with a brief justification.
-- Container runtime: Docker.
-Use a simple `Dockerfile`.
-- Registries:
-  - AWS: ECR (or use App Runner source from GitHub if you prefer).
-  - GCP: Artifact Registry.
 - State: Local Terraform state file is fine (no need to set up remote state).
 - IAM/Project setup: You may assume an account/project exists and credentials are configured.
 Document any required roles.
 - Regions: Single region of your choice.